-The FAA estimates that this proposed AD affects 13 airplanes of U.S. registry.
+The FAA estimates that this proposed AD affects 6 airplanes of U.S. registry.
 The FAA estimates the following costs to comply with this proposed AD:

 The FAA has determined that revising the existing maintenance or inspection program takes an average of 90 workhours per operator, although the agency recognizes that this number may vary from operator to operator.
-In the past, the agency has estimated that this action takes 1 work-hour per airplane.
 Since operators incorporate maintenance or inspection program changes for their affected fleet(s), the FAA has determined that a per-operator estimate is more accurate than a per-airplane estimate.
-Therefore, the agency estimates the average total cost per operator to be \$7,650 (90 work-hours x \$85 per work-hour).
+Therefore, the agency estimates the average total cost per operator to be \$7,650 (90 work-hours × \$85 per work-hour).